cryptomator/android/README.md

 * **release**: `DROPBOX_API_KEY` or `ONEDRIVE_API_KEY` and  `ONEDRIVE_API_REDIRCT_URI`
 * **debug**: `DROPBOX_API_KEY_DEBUG` or `ONEDRIVE_API_KEY_DEBUG` and `ONEDRIVE_API_REDIRCT_URI_DEBUG`

+Before connecting to Google Drive you have to create a new project in [Google Cloud Platform](https://console.cloud.google.com) with Google Drive API, credentials including Google Drive scopes (read, write, delete,..) and the fingerprint of the key you use to build the app.

 ## Contributing to Cryptomator for Android

 Please read our [contribution guide](.github/CONTRIBUTING.md), if you would like to report a bug, ask a question, translate the app or help us with coding.